teddyf/slogo_team16/README.md

 Our SLogo is initialized by an XML file.
 These examples are contained in the Data folder of our project.
 When prompted, run "example1.xml" to begin a basic SLogo interface.

-example1.xml: File used to create the IDE according to its settings myInput.slogo: File used to write slogo commands to and read commands from slogoMethods.properties: A list of all of the slogo commands SLOGO_help.html: The html help page
+example1.xml: File used to create the IDE according to its settings <br/>
+myInput.slogo: File used to write slogo commands to and read commands from<br/>
+slogoMethods.properties: A list of all of the slogo commands<br/>
+SLOGO_help.html: The html help page<br/>
-Language properties files: All of the available languages methodMapping.properties: All of the methods and their file locations
+Language properties files: All of the available languages<br/>
+methodMapping.properties: All of the methods and their file locations<br/>

 ## Extra features
 * Multiple turtles